Teriks/pake/docs/source/subprocess.rst

 The corresponding wrappers are: :py:meth:`pake.process.call`, :py:meth:`pake.process.check_call` and :py:meth:`pake.process.check_output`.

-The wrappers are there mostly to allow calling sub-processes with a similar syntax to :py:meth:`pake.Pake.call` and friends.
+The wrappers exist mostly to allow calling sub-processes with a similar syntax to :py:meth:`pake.Pake.call` and friends.

 IE. They can be called with variadic arguments, and will also flatten any non string iterables passed to the **\*args** parameter.